victor-treten/docker-woOx-site/README.md

-# Deploying the Woox Website with Docker and Nginx
+# Deploying the WoOx Website with Docker and Nginx

 Deployment automated with bash scripts.